sirajms5/sirajms5/README.md

 ## Siraj Mohammed Saleem
 - 👋 Hi, I’m Siraj.
 - 👀 I aspire to become a software developer, looking for a coop opportunity.
-- :school: I’m currently studying computer programming at Algonquin College, and self-learning Ruby.
+- :school: I’m currently studying computer programming at Algonquin College.
 - 📫 Reach me at moha1030@algonquinlive.com, or visit <a href="https://www.sirajsaleem.com">my website</a>.
 Looking forward to working together.
 <br/>